Pranamswa/awesome-piracy/readme.md

 ## Operating Systems
 - [Qubes OS](https://www.qubes-os.org/) Qubes OS is a security-oriented operating system
 - [Tails](https://tails.boum.org/) Tails is a live operating system that you can start on almost any computer from a USB stick or a DVD.
+- [Whonix](https://www.whonix.org/) Another OS that forces connections through TOR.
+Comes with Qubes.
-- [Arch Linux](https://archlinux.org/) A lightweight and flexible Linux® distribution that tries to Keep It Simple.
-Recommended for those with experience
+- [Arch Linux](https://archlinux.org/) :star2: A lightweight and flexible Linux® distribution that tries to Keep It Simple.
+Recommended for those with experience.
+Uses pacman package manager
-- [Fedora Linux](https://getfedora.org/) A Linux OS developed by Red Hat.
+- [Fedora Linux](https://getfedora.org/) :star2: A Linux OS developed by Red Hat.
 Good for all levels of linux experience.
+Uses dnf package manager
 - [Linux Mint](https://linuxmint.com/) A Ubuntu derivative designed to be user friendly.
 Recommended for beginners.
+Uses apt package manager.
+- [Manjaro](https://manjaro.org/) An arch-based OS with rolling releases designed to be a little bit more user friendly.
+- [EndeavourOS](https://endeavouros.com/) Another arch-based terminal-centric distro with a vibrant and friendly community at its core.
+- [OpenSUSE Tumbleweed](https://get.opensuse.org/tumbleweed/) Another OS for all levels.
+Uses zypper package manager.

 ## Domain Names
 - [Njalla](https://njal.la/) a privacy-aware domain registration service